MiniDigger/thelounge-plugin-shortcuts/README.md

 Removing a shortcut: `/shortcut remove <name>`, for example `/shortcut remove j`.

+You may choose to have one shortcut run multiple commands.
+To do so, just add a second shortcut via `/shortcut addnext <from> <to>`.

 Listing all shortcuts: `/shortcut list`.

 Shortcuts are saved to `THELOUNGE_HOME/packages/shortcuts.json`